Shelley Winters Speaks Southern Brooklynese, Is Roommates with Marilyn Monroe, and Helps Marilyn Break a Leg. From 1947, it's A Double Life.

 But Marilyn was adamant that she needed that cast.
 And being Marilyn Monroe, who could refuse her?
 The doctors ignored their own diagnosis, and put that unnecessary cast on.

 Shelley Winters and Marilyn Monroe: Partners in Crime

-Shelley says Marilyn returned to the set the next day limping, making sure that Otto Preminger, the sympathetic cast, crew, and fans observing, saw her leg in the cast before she covered it with her costume.
+Shelley says that Marilyn returned to the set the next day limping, making sure that Otto Preminger, the sympathetic cast and crew, and fans observing, saw her leg in the cast before she covered it with her costume.
 Then, as Shelley recounts, Marilyn sweetly asked Preminger how he would like her to play the scene.

 “Dumb?
 Like a fox was my young friend Marilyn,”

 Shelley remembered.
 That night, the two friends celebrated Marilyn’s victory on the dance floor, with Marilyn occasionally forgetting that she was dancing on a broken ankle.